samwolde/SEMiscAssignment2/readme.txt

 Language: C++

-Compile main.cpp linking with implementer.c then run the executable file
+Compile main.cpp linking with implementer.cpp then run the executable file